Seaham Hall: Modern use

 The building during the 1980s and 1990s has been redeveloped as a hotel, a nursing home and finally a luxury five-star hotel and spa.

 In 1984, it was acquired by the Jalal family of Sunderland, who worked at rebuilding, renovating and returning the deteriorated building to its former glory.
 It was opened in 1985 as the Seaham Hall Hotel and remained in the hands of the Jalal family for nearly six years.
 In 1991, it was sold by the Jalal family to Dr Mohinder Singh Mullea, a local doctor who also owned Tara House, an old people's residential home, and was officially converted to an old people’s home in 1991.

 In June 1997, Seaham Hall was purchased by a local businessman, Tom Maxfield, and his wife Jocelyn.
+Maxfield described the condition of the building as "disgustingly awful".
 The rundown, derelict building was transformed into the 5-star luxury hotel and spa and became part of the Tom's Company group of hotels.

+In 2008 Seaham Hall was sold to Von Essen.
+After Von Essen entered into receivership the business was sold to a private investor.